 It’s easier for customers to buy on mobile.
 Ever tried to use your mobile device to buy something off a sales platform like Amazon or eBay?
 It’s not always pleasant.
 With your own dropshipping website, you can easily make your site responsive and mobile-friendly for your customers.
 Better yet, if you use a platform like Shopify, you can manage your entire business from your mobile device, so you can keep an eye on things even when you’re on the go.

 You can stand out.
 All Amazon pages look the same, just like all eBay pages look the same.
 Having a dropshipping website of your own lets you implement your branding and make a lasting impression on your audience.
 This can make a big difference, and it will help you build your brand and draw in a loyal audience of return customers.
+There are other benefits as well, which you can learn about by watching our video: Dropshipping vs Amazon.

 Cons of Setting up Your Own Dropshipping Website